Landlord’s Letting Guide

 Decide whether you want to let your property furnished or unfurnished.
 It’s great if you can offer both options, as this means the agent can market it to a wider audience.
 In terms of decorating and soft furnishings, keep it fresh and neutral.
 A well-maintained, clean property will attract good tenants.

 The safety of your tenants is very important, so make sure you have a Gas Safety check every year and get all electrical equipment tested once a year too.
+We can help you with these.
 It goes without saying that your rental property should be fitted with smoke alarms throughout.

 By law, you will need an EPC (energy performance certificate) for your rental property.
 Your agent can help you to organise this.
 You won’t be able to market the property without one, so get it sorted as soon as possible – they’re valid for 10 years.
 There are some restrictions on letting a property with a low EPC rating but your agent can advise you on the rules.